 - live animals

-A CHED is used for the prior notification of the arrival of consignments at the BCP, and to record the outcome of official controls performed and of decisions taken by the competent authorities in relation to the consignment that they accompany.
+A CHED, through IPAFFS, is used for both the prior notification of the arrival of consignments at the BCP and to record the outcome of official controls performed and of decisions taken by the competent authorities in relation to the consignment that they accompany.
 The CHED should be used by the operator to obtain clearance by customs authorities once all official controls have been performed.

-Personal imports of POAO and FNAO from third countries are subject to strict controls and imports of meat and dairy products from these countries are banned.
+Personal imports of POAO and FNAO from outside the EU are subject to strict controls, and imports of meat and dairy products from these countries are banned.
 Further details on personal imports may be found on the GOV.UK website.Back to top

 Third country (non-EU) representatives